Cañón de Santa Elena Flora and Fauna Protection Area: Flora and fauna

 In the area, there are several species, of which 79 are protected.
-Thirteen of these are species of plants, mostly cacti, while the rest are 66 species of wildlife, among which include the black bear, the golden eagle, the peregrine falcon and beaver.
+Thirteen of these are species of plants, mostly cacti, while the rest are 66 species of wildlife, among which include the black bear, the golden eagle, the peregrine falcon, and the beaver.

 The area has a great diversity of vegetation, highlighting the scrub desert microphyll, scrub desert rosetophylous, the pasture, the oak forest and vegetation riparian, and also scrub Guamis, mariola, cenixo and guayacán in addition to mesquite, catnip and huizaches.
 In the region with resetófila vegetation, lechuguilla, sotol and various species of cactus develop.
 Moreover, there is riparian vegetation consisting of poplars and willows.

-In the desert scrub microphyll, various species such as Guamis (Larrea tridentata), hojasén (Flourensia cernua), mariola (Parthenium incanum), mesquite (Prosopis glandulosa), ocotillo (Founquieria splendens) and reed (Koeberlinia spinosa), among others may be found.
+In the desert scrub microphyll, various species such as Creosote bush (Larrea tridentata), hojasén (Flourensia cernua), mariola (Parthenium incanum), mesquite (Prosopis glandulosa), ocotillo (Founquieria splendens) and reed (Koeberlinia spinosa), among others may be found.
 In the desert scrub rosetophylous, there are species such as palm (Yucca rostrata), lechuguilla (Agave lechugilla), maguey (Agave spp), among others.
 In the grasslands, there are species such as penknives (Bouteloua gracilis) or the curly mesquite (Hilaria belangeri), among others.
 This table groups vegetation protection area are based on its altitude and its botanical composition.

 The fauna of the region is composed by birds and mammals that have adapted to aridity.
 Among the species that inhabit the area are the black-tailed jackrabbit, the bobcat (Lynx rufus), the whitetail deer (Odocoileus virginianus), the mule deer (Odocoileus hemionus), the collared peccary (Tayassu tajacu), mourning doves, some ducks and coyotes.
 There are also birds of prey like peregrine falcon (Falcao peregrinus), the kestrel (Falco sparverius) and the golden eagle (Aquila chrysaetos).
 In addition, the presence of songbirds and ornamental birds stands out, and several species of fish.